Federal Work-Study Program

 Finding an On-Campus Job

-Students looking for on-campus employment should check postings in the BullsEye presented by Career Services.
+Students looking for on-campus employment should check postings in Bullseye powered by Handshake.
 UB offices and departments will post available positions as needed.
 We encourage you to apply for a position even if you are not offered a work-study financial aid award.

 You will only be able to work for one department through this program.